gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 \end{bmatrix}.
 ```

 In the code, the O-point is differently treated.
-The domain is splitted between a domain without the O-point ($`(0,\theta), \forall \theta`$) and the domain containing only the O-point.
+The domain is split between a domain without the O-point ($`(0,\theta), \forall \theta`$) and the domain containing only the O-point.
 For the first domain, we compute the advection field along the logical axis as explain previously.
-On the second domain, we compute the unique value of the advection field along the physical axis using the linearisation done in the *Advection field along the physical domain axis* section.
+On the second domain, we compute the unique value of the advection field along the physical axis using the linearization done in the [Advection field along the physical domain axis](#src_geometryRTheta_advection_field__Guiding_center_case) section.

 # References

-[1] Edoardo Zoni, Yaman Güçlü, "Solving hyperbolic-elliptic problems on singular mapped disk-like domains with the
+<a name="zoni"></a> [1] Edoardo Zoni, Yaman Güçlü, "Solving hyperbolic-elliptic problems on singular mapped disk-like domains with the
 method of characteristics and spline finite elements", https://doi.org/10.1016/j.jcp.2019.108889, Journal of Computational Physics, 2019.

 # Contents

-* advection\_field\_rp.hpp : containing AdvectionFieldFinder with the advection field computation for the guiding center simulation.
+* advection\_field\_rtheta.hpp : containing AdvectionFieldFinder with the advection field computation for the guiding center simulation.